 Other reasons for keeping hogs in care can include: total blindness, if the hog really cannot tell day from night and continually comes out during the day.
 This can also happen if they are brain damaged.
 Sometimes neurological issues resolve themselves in time and the hog can be released.
 We had one who was hit by a car, at the start she couldn't even stand, then walked backwards not forwards, but gradually over about 5 months she put herself completely right again and was released.
 But then some wobbly hogs never get completely fit again so are not released.
 Some old hogs have had too many teeth removed so that they would not cope with foraging for food in the wild.
 And occasionally some hogs have such chronic chest conditions that the vet decides they would not last long in the wild.

 Some who came in with head or back wounds are unable to roll up properly even when they are healed.
 This is not safe if faced with predators or during hibernation and so they are kept in care too.
-So any hog which cannot roll up properly is kept in care until it can, sometimes after a winter in an enclosed garden we find that they can roll up again and if so they are then released.
+So any hog which cannot roll up properly is kept in care until it can, sometimes after a winter we find that they can roll up again and if so they are then released.

 When checking out a new enclosed garden, interview the people very carefully!
 Make sure their motives in offering their garden are for the hogs’ benefit and not just to remove their slugs!
 Check all round the garden for hazards and escape routes.
 Hogs with 2 front legs can climb granite or other rough walls where they can get a foothold and fenced gardens are not safe unless the boards on the fence panels do not allow any foothold, there is a right and wrong way round!
 Even a blind hog has escaped from a walled garden with just one section of granite.